 - Ensure, so far as is reasonably practicable, the health and safety of others - this includes visitors, contractors, customers and patients

 - Appoint competent persons

-- Plan, organise, control, monitor and review preventive and protective measures
+- Plan, organize, control, monitor and review preventive and protective measures

 - Take reasonable care of themselves and others, and co-operate with their employer